-A connection between geography and its influence on climate has been made as far back as Ancient Greek Times when Pythagoras contemplated the idea, which was later expanded on by Aristotle.
+A connection between geography and its influence on climate has been made as far back as Ancient Greek times when Pythagoras contemplated the idea, which was later expanded on by Aristotle.

 Bodies Of Water: The water in oceans and lakes don't heat up that quickly and also do not cool down fast at well.
 This has an effect on areas surrounding oceans and lakes, moderating the temperature and create fewer extremities and fluctuations in the climate.

-Topography: The physical terrain covering a specific area can play a huge role in how climate behaves in that area.
-Valleys, hills, a smooth or rocky terrain, and canyons - all play a part in determining local climate.
+Topography: The physical terrain covering a specific area can play a huge role in how the climate behaves in that area.
+Valleys, hills, a smooth or rocky terrain, and canyons - all play a part in determining the local climate.

 97) Climate Change And Heat

 The biggest noticeable result of climate change is the rise in global temperatures.
 We are experiencing more hot days than cold days on an increasingly frequent basis across the globe.

 Across the United States, record daily high temperatures were double the amount of record daily low temperatures during the course of the last decade.

 This global tendency can have a snowball effect, as increased temperatures can lead to drought, which in turn can lead to even warmer temperatures.

 The increase in heat can lead to a variety of threats, too numerous to explain in detail.
 Some of the areas that will be affected include health, energy demands, and agriculture.

 Apart from many other weather phenomena showing evidence of climate change, the increase in rainfall and flooding has been particularly noticeable in many countries.